V1P3R-FMG/free-map-genie/README.md

 Chrome extension that unlocks [Mapgenie](https://mapgenie.io/) PRO features for free.
 The extension is only tested on the [DL2 villedor Map](https://mapgenie.io/dying-light-2/maps/villedor) and [Elden Ring Map](https://mapgenie.io/elden-ring) and works fine so far.
 But I'm pretty sure it will work on other maps too.
 The extenions should work on both the maps and the guides(tools).

-_NOTE: this is my first chrome extension I made, so don't mind some minor mistakes_

 ## Table Of Contents

 -   [Ideas for the future](#ideas-for-the-future)